 Our wellbeing café offers children the opportunity to be involved in the preparation and eating of healthy food.
 Recently we have made houmous, healthy smoothies, vegetable wraps, and roasted squash as well as learning how to use a variety of tools and techniques.
 Throughout the year we use the Café space to introduce food from other cultures and celebrate festivals and special events.

 The piazza is a community space where the whole school can come together to tell stories, sing, dance and celebrate.
 It is also used for large scale construction such as building blocks to create Rapunzel’s tower or junk modelling an ice castle!
-The space changes and adapts to children’s interests and needs and once a week we all enjoy a sing along while Trina plays her accordian!
+The space changes and adapts to children’s interests and needs and once a week we all join together for singing.

-The lab is home to our specialist Montessori maths resources and practical life activities.
+The Lab is also housed in this space, presenting a beautiful and carefully curated designated place to work with Montessori maths resources and practical life activities.
 Children learn through sensorial experiences and begin to make sense of their culture as they develop skills through everyday practical tasks.
 The practical life activities are presented on individual trays allowing the children to make independent choices.
-The trays offer various real life items allowing the children to develop their fine motor skills through using tools which can be found in the home.
+The trays offer various real-life items allowing the children to develop their fine motor skills through using tools which can be found in the home.
 Children are naturally interested in real everyday objects.
 Using the Montessori maths materials children begin to follow concrete concepts which lead onto the abstract.
 The resources are ‘self-correcting’ enabling the children to use the materials independently therefore giving them a real sense of achievement.